-Diagrams showing the data from both the local and the total axial deformation measurements, system (S1) and (S2) in Figure 3-3, and the computed individual values of K{system} used at the data corrections are shown in Appendix B. The diagrams with actual radial strain rates versus the test time are also presented in Appendix B. The results for the individual specimens are as follows:
+Diagrams showing the data from both the local and the total axial deformation measurements, system (S1) and (S2) in Figure 3-3, and the computed individual values of $K{\text{system}}$ used at the data corrections are shown in Appendix B. The diagrams with actual radial strain rates versus the test time are also presented in Appendix B. The results for the individual specimens are as follows:

-Spalling on one side of the specimen in the longitudinal direction.
-No clear foliation.
+Comments Spalling on one side of the specimen along the foliation.
+The test was restarted after the first major cracking.